ClickHouse/clickpy/README.md

 ![analytics](./images/analytics.png)

-Every Python package download e.g. `pip install`, anywhere, anytime, produces a row.
+Every Python package download, e.g. `pip install`, anywhere, anytime, produces a row.
 The result is hundreds of billions of rows (closing in on a Trillion at 1.4b a day).

-Interested to see how your package is being adopted? how its being installed? which countries are popular?
+Interested to see how your package is being adopted?
+How often is it being installed?
+Which countries are popular?
 Or maybe you're just curious to see which packages are emerging or hot right now?

 ClickPy, using ClickHouse, answers these with real-time analytics on PyPI package downloads.